tairesu/Assignment_Project_Tyrese_tyresec2/docs/notes/notes.md

 		- putting a redirect in LogoutView.get_success_url
 			- nothing seemed to be printing from here
 		- LoginView
-			- Nothing seemed to be printing from her
+			- Nothing seemed to be printing from here
 	- It seems like LogoutView never gets called....Lets check the logs:
+		- ```

-		- ```[26/Sep/2025 23:11:11] "GET /profile/1/update/ HTTP/1.1" 302 0
+	    	[26/Sep/2025 23:11:11] "GET /profile/1/update/ HTTP/1.1" 302 0
 			Not Found: /accounts/login/
 			[26/Sep/2025 23:11:11] "GET /accounts/login/?next=/profile/1/update/ HTTP/1.1" 404 5506```
+	   		~~~
 	- /logout isn't being called here.
-The system goes from `GET /profile/1/update` to `GET /accounts/login`. ()
-	- Let's check what the default is using django shell
+The system goes from `GET /profile/1/update` to `GET /accounts/login`.
+Let's check what the default is using `python manage.py shell`
-		- ```settings.LOGOUT_REDIRECT_URL
+		- ```
+    		settings.LOGOUT_REDIRECT_URL
 			>>> '/login'
 			# Out of curiosity I checked to see what the logout url was
 			settings.LOGOUT_URL
 			>>> '/accounts/logout/'
 		```
-	- None of these show how account/login was requested. it seems like settings.LOGIN_URL could be responsible [^4]
+	- None of these show how accounts/login was requested.
+It seems like settings.LOGIN_URL could be responsible [^4]

 	- **AHA!
 I needed to update settings.LOGIN_URL**